mathewvallejo/Beamforming/README.md

   range
 - More microphones increase aperture and usually improve angular resolution
 - More snapshots improve covariance estimates for MVDR, LCMV, and MUSIC
-- A straight-line array has front/back ambiguity unless the geometry or signal model adds more information
+- A ULA (straight line) has front/back ambiguity unless the geometry or signal model adds more information